 Okay, so boom, there I was, shouting and aggressively pointing my finger at my university president.
 He was on a stage in the middle of an interview boasting about the university’s commitment to diversity.
 Having witnessed and experienced systemic racism on campus, I was infuriated and could no longer be contained by that auditorium chair.

 That day, as I loudly called into question the university’s institutional diversity practices, I learned the incredibly riotous power of my own voice.
 I observed its endlessly unruly and courageous grit take up room where it was otherwise unheard!
 I want Shift Press to be a platform for frustrated young people to question power.
 I want this bold project to be a testament to the urgency in and disruptive force of young voices.

-My name is Uyiosa Elegon.
-I’m a University of Houston Class of 2020 alumni.
 Growing up, my power playground was at the Meyerland Middle School KickStart Karate room.
 I brought all of my burdens (family troubles and poor grades) to class.
 Mrs. Stinson would always channel my energy into kata, sparring, or even tears.
 As my instructor, she graced me with opportunities to practice and understand agency.
 I want Shift Press to be a power playground for young homies in Houston to practice agency.
 I’m excited to see their stories shape all the action in this city.